v3b6a7t/typescript-restful/README.md

-# ps-restfull
+# Typescript RESTful

-RESTful Web Services with NodeJS and Express
+RESTful Web Services with MongoDB, NodeJS and Express